Core/Unit Introduction

 Research Content

-Using mouse models of ASD caused by chd8 mutations, we aim to identify the onset timing of ASD, the responsible lesion, and the pathogenic mechanisms of ASD, and to develop new therapeutic agents for ASD.
+Using mouse models of ASD caused by Chd8 mutations, we aim to identify the critical developmental periods, affected brain regions, and pathogenic mechanisms of ASD and to develop new therapeutic agents for ASD.

-Autism spectrum disorder (ASD) is neurodevelopmental disorders characterized by impaired social interaction as well as by repetitive and restricted behaviors.
-There is a compelling need to unravel the pathogenic mechanisms and develop treatments for this disorder.
-Recently, a large-scale genome analysis of ASD patients has identified the chromatin remodeling factor CHD8 as the most promising candidate gene for causing ASD, which has caused a great sensation worldwide.
-We have generated mouse models that reproduce the CHD8 mutations in human ASD patients and discovered for the first time in the world that these mice reproduce ASD-like behavioral abnormalities.
-The Social Brain Development Research Unit will use these model mice to identify the onset timing, the responsible site, and the responsible cell type of ASD, as well as to unravel the pathogenic mechanisms and establish a new treatment for the disorder.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by impaired social communication and repetitive, restricted behaviors.
+There is an urgent need to elucidate its pathogenic mechanisms and develop effective treatments.
+Recent large-scale genomic analyses of individuals with ASD have identified the chromatin remodeling factor CHD8 as one of the strongest causative candidate genes for ASD, attracting considerable worldwide attention.
+We generated mouse models carrying CHD8 mutations found in individuals with ASD and were the first to demonstrate that these mice exhibit ASD-like behavioral abnormalities.
+Using these models, the Social Brain Development Research Unit aims to define the critical developmental periods, affected brain regions, and responsible cell types that contribute to ASD pathogenesis, elucidate the underlying disease mechanisms, and establish new therapeutic strategies.